Below are just a few things to consider when making your

 Walk the route that your visitors will travel on your

-dangers they might encounter.
+tripping over electrical cords or hard to see Halloween props.
 If you have porch steps, make sure they are easy to

 You can use